 Starting 48 hours (for gastric bypass surgery) or 24 hours (for adjustable gastric band surgery) prior to your surgery, you are to have only clear liquids.
-Clear liquids include water, apple juice, cranberry juice, decaffeinated tea without milk, Crysal Light, ginger ale, 7-Up, etc. You may have all that you want, but it is all you are to have.
+Clear liquids include water, apple juice, cranberry juice, decaffeinated tea without milk, Crystal Light, ginger ale, 7-Up, etc. You may have all that you want, but it is all you are to have.

 Blood Type & Screen

-Do not take Aspirin or medications containing Aspirin one week prior to surgery unless otherwise instructed.
+Do not take aspirin or medications containing aspirin one week prior to surgery unless otherwise instructed.
 If you take herbal supplements on a regular basis, please advise the nurse at the time of your pre-op appointment as these may also need to be stopped.

 Changes in Health